Sō clan: History

-Historians consider the Sō clan to have been an offshoot of the Koremune clan (惟宗氏), who served as local officials of Dazaifu and Tsushima Province.
+Historians consider the Sō clan to have been an offshoot of the Koremune clan, who served as local officials of Dazaifu and Tsushima Province.
 The earliest evidence of Sō clan cohesion arises in the 11th century.
-The Koremune had their start as governors of Tsushima following an incident in 1246, when the Abiru clan, local district officials (zaichōkanjin) on Tsushima, rebelled against the Chinzei Bugyō and the Dazaifu government which governed all of Kyūshū and the surrounding regions on behalf of the Kamakura shogunate.
+The Koremune had their start as governors of Tsushima following an incident in 1246, when the Abiru clan, local district officials (zaichōkanjin) on Tsushima, rebelled against the Chinzei Bugyō and the Dazaifu government which governed all of Kyushu and the surrounding regions on behalf of the Kamakura shogunate.
 Dazaifu ordered Koremune Shigehisa to stop the rebellion and to destroy the Abiru clan.
 He was rewarded for his victory with the post of Jito (local land steward), by the Shōni clan, shugo (governors) of Tsushima.

 The Koremune extended its influence on Tsushima over the course of the Kamakura period, as the deputies of the Shōni.
 When the Mongols invaded Japan in 1274, clan head Sō Sukekuni fought against the invaders and died on Tsushima.
 The Sō clan fought for the Shōni clan and for the Ashikaga Northern Court during the Nanboku-chō period (1336–1392), and seized a portion of Chikuzen Province.
 Imagawa Ryōshun became Chinzei Tandai (head of the Dazaifu government) soon afterwards, and the Imagawa clan became shugo of Tsushima.
 When Imagawa Ryōshun was dismissed from his post in 1395, Sō Sumishige became shugo of Tsushima.

 Though now holding the hereditary post of shugo of Tsushima, the clan remained vassals of the Shōni until the late 15th century.
 In the course of breaking away from the Shōni clan, the Sō clan started to claim that it originated with a grandson of Taira no Tomomori, Taira no Tomomune.
-The Sō clan moved its base from northern Kyūshū to Tsushima around 1408.
-Although it struggled to keep its territory in Chikuzen on Kyūshū, the clan was finally purged from that region by the Ōuchi clan in the mid-15th century.
+The Sō clan moved its base from northern Kyushu to Tsushima around 1408.
+Although it struggled to keep its territory in Chikuzen on Kyushu, the clan was finally purged from that region by the Ōuchi clan in the mid-15th century.

-From roughly the 1430s to the 1550s, the clan worked towards independence, its sights set on gaining true control of Tsushima, and on establishing friendly relations with Joseon Dynasty Korea.
-The first of these goals was attained through a reversal of fate in which the Shōni came to rely upon the Sō for military aid against the Ōuchi.
-Sō Sadamori and his younger brother Sō Morikuni helped to defeat the Ōuchi over ten times, and in doing so deepened their clan's relationship with the traders and merchants of Hakata, one of Kyūshū's major ports.